-We will describe a case that explains how our data is used in analysis application.
+We will describe the case that explains how our data is used in analysis application.
 For that purpose, an integrated data model is introduced as a macroscopic description of an analytical application which is a hybrid ecosystem.
-Then the application is described using the integrated model as a basis for macro explanation.
+Thus, the application is described using the integrated model just as a basis for macro explanation (see Figure 1).
+In other words, the data model introduced for model construction and reuse in the previous works [3] [13] is used for different purposes, i.e., the explanation functions for hypothesis generation.